taniajiang/JavaTest/README.md

 # JavaTest
 We are maintaining accounts and statements in MSAccess data base (accountsdb).

-Test Doc: Tania Local Test.docx
+Test Doc in project above: Tania Local Test.docx